benson09121/Fixr/README.md

 # FIXR - Connecting Clients with Service Providers

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
-**Fixr** is a web application that bridges the gap between clients and service providers, offering a convenient platform for finding and negotiating services.
+**FIXR** is a web application that bridges the gap between clients and service providers, offering a convenient platform for finding and negotiating services.
 Whether you're looking for help with home improvement, tech support, or professional consultations, Fixr simplifies the process of connecting with service providers.

 ## Features